iconofsin/literate-evm-dev/src/UniswapV1/factory.md

 If both conditions hold, `self.exchangeTemplate = template` sets Factory's `exchangeTemplate` to the address of the deployed Exchange contract.

+[This is the original transaction](https://etherscan.io/tx/0x4ef102aebb98c3185396578bcf6f71d0c3c13773caef02514639b9141948245b) that initialized the factory.
+Visit the [Exchange](./exchange.md) section for relevant info on the transaction that deployed the template.

 ```python
 @public